 Skip to content

-How to Install the MINI-345 on VISTA 20P, PROA7 & 2GIG EDGE
+How to Install the MINI-345 on VISTA 20P, Lyric, PROA7 & 2GIG EDGE

-How to Install the MINI-345 on VISTA 20P, PROA7 & 2GIG EDGE
+How to Install the MINI-345 on VISTA 20P, Lyric, PROA7 & 2GIG EDGE

-MINI-345 Install: VISTA 20P, PROA7 & 2GIG EDGE
+Is the MINI-345 compatible with the VISTA 20P, Lyric, PROA7 & 2GIG EDGE?

 Before You Start Locate the 7-digit serial number printed on the label inside the MINI-345 sensor cover.
-You'll need it for all three panels.
+You'll need it for all four panels.
 On all panels, use Loop 1 for the door/window contact input.

 PANEL 01